Frequently Asked Questions (FAQs)

 In most cases, yes -- the courses must be from an accredited school, be recognized by our transfer equivalency unit, and be applicable to the program you have designed.

-Yes, as long as coursework required for the second major is not used as a concentration within the LBST plan.
+Yes, as long as coursework required for the second major is not used as a concentration within your Individualized Major.
 Most students who choose to complete a double major choose a subject that complements their interdisciplinary plan and overall goal.

 Yes!
-Many of our majors participate in the Honors program and graduate with honors.
+Many of our majors participate in the Honors Program as well as graduate with Latin Honors.

-A student often specifies on a resume the focus of the individualized major.
-For example, a student might write "degree with an emphasis in diversity studies; course highlights include..." and then list coursework related to the self-designed major.
+A student often specifies on a resume the focus of the Individualized Major.
+For example, a student might write "B.A.
+Individualized Major in Diversity Studies; course highlights include..." and then list coursework related to the self-designed major.